kgdunn/pid-book/data-visualization/data-visualization-in-context.rst

 You can use the material in this chapter when you must learn more about your system from the data.
 For example, you may get these questions:

-	* *Co-worker*: Here are the yields from a batch system for the last 3 years (1256 data points).
-Can you help me
+	* *Co-worker*: Here are the yields (final output value) from a given system for the last 3 years (1256 data points).
+Can you help me:

-		* understand more about the time trends in the data?
+		* effectively communicate what the time trends are in the data?
-		* efficiently summarize the batch yields?
+		* summarize the yield values?

-	* *Manager*:  How can we effectively summarize the (a) number and (b) types of defects on our 17 aluminium grades for the last 12 months?
+	* *Manager*:  How can we effectively summarize the (a) number and (b) types of defects on our 17 products for the last 12 months?

-	* *Yourself*: We have 24 different measurements against time (5 readings per minute, over an interval of 300 minutes) for each batch we produce.
-How can we visualize these 36,000 data points?
+	* *Yourself*: We produce products ina batchwise manner.
+For each batch we have 25 different measurements (sensors) that we record a value for at a rate of 5 readings per minute, over a total interval of 300 minutes.
+How can we visualize these :math:`25 \times 5 \times 300 = 37500` data points?

 .. rubric:: What we will cover